YouKnowTeam/YouKnow-Backend/database/readme.md

 The provided APIs:

 - sign_in(id, pass), return:
-    - true: sign in successfully
+    - 0 if success
-    - false: user ID or password incorrect
+    - -2 if user ID already exists
+    - -3 if internal error
 - sign_up(id, pass), return:
-    - true: sign up successfully (no duplicate user ID)
+    - 0 if success
+    - -1 if password incorrect
-    - false: failure due to duplicate user ID
+    - -2 if user ID does not exist
+    - -3 if internal error